 Make it easy to give.

-And don’t forget to make it easy for donors to give by limiting the amount of time they need to spend on your online giving page.
+And don’t make giving a longer process than it needs to be!
 Keep forms short and only ask for information that is essential to securing a donation.
 Long forms can intimidate donors and cause them to leave your page before they donate.

 Make it feel real.